apache/airflow/docs/apache-airflow/public-airflow-interface.rst

   _api/airflow/example_dags/index

-You can read more about DAGs in :doc:`DAGs <core-concepts/dags>`.
+You can read more about Dags in :doc:`Dags <core-concepts/dags>`.

-References for the modules used in DAGs are here:
+References for the modules used in Dags are here:

 .. toctree::
   :includehidden: